I think two major things help set me apart as a writer.

 Secondly, I think my military background sets me apart from most writers.

 The Marine Corps allowed me to experience much of what I had read about in books.
 I learned about M-16s, ambushes, recon patrols, helo insertions, and even emotions that go along with life and death situations.
-And since I write what I call “action fiction,” I think this is key.
+And since I write what I some pretty action-packed fiction, I think this is key.

 It also allowed me to meet some of the best bad asses our country ever created: Force Recon Marines, Navy Seals, and even a few Snipers, who never really say much…